 ... instead of cadaver bone with cadaver muscle.

-Slices made from the ribs of pigs, calves or lambs, complete with bones, have also found a euphemistic alternative term in "excrement", which masks and hides the violence against animals.
+Slices made from the ribs of pigs, calves, or lambs, complete with bones, have also found a euphemistic alternative term in "feces," which masks and hides violence against animals.

-In addition to the usual Tools in factory farming is the so-called suckling weaner.
-This is a spiky nose ring that is used to discourage small calves from drinking their mothers' milk, as this is bought and drunk by humans.
+To the usual Tools in factory farming counts the so-called suckling weaners.
+This is a spiky nose ring designed to stop little calves from drinking their mothers' milk, as this is to be bought and drunk by humans.

 36. intensive animal husbandry